A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Methods

 The input galaxy distribution catalog is taken from one realization of the Buzzard simulation \citep{DeRose2019}, to introduce realistic spatial clustering.
 The Buzzard simulation provides the angular coordinates on the sky for $\sim 2.7$ million galaxies, across the full 5 sq. degrees of our simulated \textit{Roman} deep field.
 Each position is then assigned a random set of galaxy properties drawn from the galaxy-properties catalog, which is based of the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS).

 We do not use the same CANDELS catalog as \citetalias{troxel_synthetic_2021}; instead, our galaxy properties are derived from a catalog of observed galaxies from the CANDELS/3DHST fields \citep{brammer_3d-hst_2012}.
 This catalog is a subset of the v4.1 catalog produced by the 3DHST team \citep{momcheva_3d-hst_2016}, which contains $\sim 208,000$ objects.
 Our version of the catalog has been modified in two key ways.
 First, we have selected the subset of objects that are identified as galaxies and have estimates for redshift, stellar mass, and star-formation rate (SFR), and also have a well-defined spectral energy distribution (SED) model.
 These selection cuts leave the sample with $\sim 112,000$ galaxies, which we use as an input library.
 Second, we provide coefficients from \cite{brammer_eazy_2008} that can be used for future studies to create simulated spectra for any galaxy in the catalog from template SEDs provided with \cite{brammer_eazy_2008} that will match the colors/properties of the CANDELS catalog.
+As we take galaxy colors directly from observed galaxies, host-galaxy extinction is already applied to the simulated galaxies.